sarkershantonu/sarkershantonu.github.io/_posts/2013/2013-07-02-java-installaion.md

 ## What is Java?
 Java introduced as programming language, which has its own runtime environment(named JRE) that runs java applications on top of JVM(java virtual machine)

-# Java Installation
+## Java Installation , windows
-- For Open JDK :
+- For Open JDK : [Download from here](https://openjdk.java.net/) and follow Gui Instructions
+- For Graal VM : [Download from here](https://github.com/graalvm/graalvm-ce-builds/releases/) and follow Gui Instructions
+- For Oracle JDK : [Download from here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) and follow Gui Instructions

+Make sure you choose windows 64bit

+## Java Installation , Ubuntu
+- For Open JDK8 :

+        sudo apt-get update && sudo apt-get install openjdk-8-jdk
+- For Open JDK8 :

+        sudo apt-get update && sudo apt-get install openjdk-13-jdk
-- For Graal VM :
+- For Graal VM : [Download from here](https://github.com/graalvm/graalvm-ce-builds/releases/) and follow Gui Instructions
-- For Oracle JDK :
+- For Oracle JDK : [Download from here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) and follow Gui Instructions

+Installation does not mean you can use in command line.
+You need to add certain environment variable then you can
 # Configure Environment
 Java to OS's PATH.
 Keep the java's bin directory path in the operation system's path .It will help a OS to find the commands.